floss1138/dbDotCad/README.md

 In the future it would be sensible to limit this to site-area, with inter area cable numbers in a separate collection.
 Enterprise wide data such as hostnames, should be in a separate database.
 For now, blocks for site 1 will be in collection 1blocks, for site 002, 2blocks etc. Leading zeros will be removed.
 Hyphens will be removed.
-In the future, cable numbers could be subnetted by area code.
+In the future, cable numbers could be sub-netted by area code.

 #### Blocknames
 Blocknames cannot be blank and must contain at least one character.
 They can contain spaces but this is best avoided.
 Unlike attribute tags, they can be upper and lower case.
 It is wise to add a version number to the block name and change this if tags are added, removed or changed, even if only the tag order is changed.
-Refefining blocks without changing the blockname or pasting blocks from one drawing to another can result in colliding blocknames with different attribute tag strings.
+Redefining blocks without changing the blockname or pasting blocks from one drawing to another can result in colliding blocknames with different attribute tag strings.
 Handles remain unique to the drawing so attributes will still export and import successfully.
 It is possible to check block/tag integrity by filtering the defined attribute tags to create a key string as a block_id:
 `,BLOCKNAME,tag1,tag2,tag3`
 `,BLOCKNAME,tag1,tag4,tag5`
 Such blocks would impact clean creation of spread sheets.
 Beware.

 If block names are to appear as Excel worksheet names, these must match the Excel name space.
 There is a 31 character limit and the sheetname cannot contain [ ] : * ? / \.
 The same case insensitive name cannot be used.
 This script removes these problem characters for spread sheet creation and replaces them a close alternative, { } . # > < respectively.
 Sheetnames are truncated to 31 characters if necessary.
 The database contains the original name.
 The block is identified by the attribute tags and different blocks with the same name have the BLOCKNAME changed.
 NAME would become NAME(1) NAME(2) etc.  Best practice requires a version number in the name, so avoid putting this in brackets and stick to underscores.

-#### Wiring scheduels from any pre-defined block names and tags
+#### Wiring schedules from any pre-defined block names and tags
-It should be possible to define the blocknames and tags to produce a schedlule, even if the block does not contain all the tag information:
+It should be possible to define the blocknames and tags to produce a schedule, even if the block does not contain all the tag information:

 A wiring schedule row concatenates three parts:
-A general group based on the cable number, cable type, cable colour etc.  The database lookup is a find on the cable number.
+A general group based on the cable number, cable type, cable colour etc.  The database lookup is a find on the cable number so this tag field name also needs to be defined in the configuration.
 Friendly fields such as a cut column is added to provide a blank column for ticking off completed cables.
 As tags must be uppercase, fields not populated by the block attributes can contain lower case.
 NUM, CBLTYPE,  CBLCOLOR, BOOT, Lenght,  Cut